 Billy Casper Golf/Buffalo Recreation was awarded a three-year contract (with the option for a 1 year renewal) to operate the campgrounds starting in Dec.
 2014.
 Their responsibilities include reservations, overnight staffing, cabin cleaning and light maintenance.
 A General Manager oversees the campgrounds and each campground has its own staff that includes an Assistant Manager or Team Leader, Shop/Store staff, janitorial staff and overnight staff.
 Campgrounds are typically open every day during the peak seasons and every day when there are campers in non-peak season (they are closed on Thanksgiving, Christmas and New Year's Day).
 Staff is on site all night when there are overnight campers.
 All of the campgrounds have a small store in which a variety of camping supplies and some food can be purchased.
 BCG also provides the opportunity for campers to buy and rent camping equipment.
-At Camp Bullfrog there are kayaks available for rent for use on the lake and at Camp Reinberg there are rental bikes.
+At Camp Bullfrog there are kayaks available for rent for use on the lake, at Camp Sullivan there is a 30 foot high indoor climbing wall, and at Camp Reinberg there are rental bikes.
 At the three locations with winter camping there are snowshoes and cross-country skis for rent.
 The pricing for all rentals is the same as the pricing at other FPCC locations for similar equipment.